UT-ADL/autoware_mini_practice/practice_3/README.md

 * Place the ego vehicle at the start of the path (use **2D Pose Estimate** button in rviz), and it should start following the path, and the speed should reflect the moment of recording the bag.
 * If everything works without errors, clean the code (remove unnecessary debugging printouts) and commit to your repo!
 * run it with different lookahead distance by changing `lookahead_distance: 20.0` in `control.yaml`
 - Is the behaviour different?
 What is different and why?
-Send the answer when all the code is finalized and committed with the email, along with the notification that the code is ready for review.
+Add the answer when all the code is finalized in the commit message.